artefactual/atom-docs/admin-manual/installation/vagrant.rst

 #.
 Install VirtualBox from https://www.virtualbox.org/ (or use your package
    manager).
+   VirtualBox 4.3 or newer is required.
 #.
 Install Vagrant from http://www.vagrantup.com/ (or use your package manager).
+   Vagrant 1.6 or newer is required.

 .. _vagrant-setup: